-As Graeme Dingle Foundation celebrates over 21 years with over 200,000 kids in programmes since 19951 our vision is still to build a strong New Zealand by helping Grow Great Kiwi Kids.
+As the Graeme Dingle Foundation celebrates over 21 years with over 200,000 kids in programmes since 19951 our vision is still to build a strong New Zealand by helping transform young lives forever.

 80% of Graeme Dingle Foundation’s national expenditure supports kids in programmes.2

-Our programmes are currently delivered to almost 20,000 young kiwis aged 5 to 18 years in 11 regions over 40 communities across New Zealand.
+Our programmes are currently delivered to nearly 24,000 young kiwis aged 5 to 18 years in 10 regions over 40 communities across New Zealand.

 Graeme Dingle Foundation supports its Community Partners with quality training, development, research, evaluation and resources such as manuals and classroom materials.

 The Growing Great Futures Report - Whakatipu Tamariki Ora report in 2012 showed that an estimated benefit to cost ratio of Graeme Dingle Foundation activities of 7.15.
 This implies that for every dollar invested in Graeme Dingle Foundation activities is expected to result in a long term benefit to society of $7.15.3 To put this into context, the average benefit cost ratio of a ‘road of national significance’ is estimated to be 1.8.

 1. Based on the total number of annual programme participants since inception.